-For infants under 6 months of age, the stroller can be used with an infant seat adapter, or with a bassinet.
+For newborns and infants under 6 months of age, the stroller can be used with an infant seat adapter, or with a bassinet.

 Essentially, Baby Jogger’s 2016 model is the same as their 2015 model, except for the updated folding mechanism and a handlebar 2.75″ longer.

 It’s important to note that despite the company name, Baby Jogger’s 2016 City Select Double Stroller is not intended for use as a jogging stroller.

 The good: The 2016 City Select Double has a large storage basket, large extendable canopies with canopy windows, and storage pockets on the back of each seat.
 With adjustable handlebars and footrests, this stroller offers four recline positions, and the stroller seats can be used facing forward, facing each other, or facing backwards.

 The not-so-good: This stroller is only intended for babies over the age of six months, and while it does recline fully, the child can’t lie flat – he’ll remain in a “sitting” position, except on his back.
 Also, the car seats can’t be placed facing forward, and when the seats are used facing backwards, the upper seat blocks the lower child’s field of vision.